 How we are balancing COVID-19 safety measures with American Disabilities Act (ADA) compliance.

-The Utah Department of Agriculture has provided guidelines for the operation of Farmers Markets during the COVID-19 pandemic, one of which is to social distancing of six-feet.
-Booths on the inside of the sidewalk have always been setback five-feet away from the sidewalk for most of the history of the Market at Pioneer Park, so the situation is not new, but it has now increased to an average of 15 feet to allow for additional social distancing.
-This allows people to a line up at a booth with adequate spacing between people and not interfere with the free flow of the sidewalk, which also assists with a COVID-19 protocol requiring one-way pedestrian traffic.
+Booths on the inside of the sidewalk have always been setback five-feet away from the sidewalk for most of the history of the Market at Pioneer Park, so the situation is not new, but it has now increased between 8 and 15 feet to allow for additional social distancing.
+This allows people to line up at a booth with adequate spacing between people and not interfere with the free flow of the sidewalk, which also assists with any COVID-19 protocols.

 We have received one query on how we are in compliance with the ADA when there is not an ADA accessible path leading to each vendor.
 As the ADA allows "reasonable accommodations" when a lack of ADA compliant facilities exist, and in reaction to this expressed concern, we have prepared a reasonable accommodation plan for mobility impaired individuals.

 Between 10:00 am and 1:00 pm, mobility-impaired customers may request a personal shopping assistant from Provo Farmers Market Staff.

 An available staff member during these hours will assist mobility-impaired customers by photographing the products at booths they are interested in and displaying these items on a computer tablet to the customer.

 If the customer wishes to examine the product closer, the Market staff will arrange for the booth vendor to bring a sample to the sidewalk for visual inspection (touching of items is discouraged during the COVID-19 pandemic) and assist with any transactions that occur.

 Staff will assist mobility-impaired customers with one trip through the market per week.